collapsed-stacks/startups/questions/12602/how-to-successfully-achieve-a-transition-from-a-group-of-friends-to-a-company.md

 - tagged: `employees`
 - score: 8

-<p>I'm currently an IT student and I'm creating a company with other students of my university.</p>
+I'm currently an IT student and I'm creating a company with other students of my university.

-<p>We have known each others from the start of our studies (which we are about to complete) and since the beginning we are friends.</p>
+We have known each others from the start of our studies (which we are about to complete) and since the beginning we are friends.

-<p>When I had the idea for the company, they decided to follow me.</p>
+When I had the idea for the company, they decided to follow me.

-<p>The trouble is that recently they posted things on a chat we use for work which would be ok on a personal chat but not on a profesional one.</p>
+The trouble is that recently they posted things on a chat we use for work which would be ok on a personal chat but not on a profesional one.

-<p>We now are coworkers as well as friends prior to the creation of the project, and even though I believe they are professionals I want to be sure that this transition from friends to coworkers happen in the best conditions.</p>
+We now are coworkers as well as friends prior to the creation of the project, and even though I believe they are professionals I want to be sure that this transition from friends to coworkers happen in the best conditions.

-<p>How can I make this transition in the smoothest yet effective way?</p>
+How can I make this transition in the smoothest yet effective way?

 ## Answer 12604